-With regards to wetlands, on March 21, 2006, the Buffalo District of the U.S. Army Corps of Engineers confirmed that wetlands under Federal jurisdiction exist on the property based on a field visit conducted on November 2, 2005, and reviewing applicable topographic and wetland maps of the area, and a 2003 wetland delineation report (WVNS and URS 2004b).
-These wetlands were determined to be waters of the

-United States and therefore are subject to regulation under Section 404 of the Clean Water Act.
-Further, the waters are part of an ecological continuum constituting a surface water tributary system of Buttermilk Creek, Cattaraugus Creek and Lake Erie.
-As such, authorization from U.S. Army Corps of Engineers to work in these areas is necessary (Senus 2006).
-On December 28, 2005, NYSDEC-Region 9 concurred with the wetland delineation conducted in 2003 and concluded that there are a number of wetlands that in aggregate constitute an Article 24 state jurisdictional wetland (Ermer 2005).
+On March 21, 2006, the Buffalo District of the U.S. Army Corps of Engineers confirmed that wetlands under Federal jurisdiction exist on the property.
+This judgment was based on a field visit conducted on November 2, 2005, the review of applicable topographic wetland maps of the area, and a 2003 wetland delineation report (WVNS and URS 2004b).
+The wetlands identified by the U.S. Army Corps of Engineers were determined to be waters of the United States and therefore subject to regulation under Section 404 of the Clean Water Act.
+Further, the waters are part of an ecological continuum constituting a surface-water tributary system of Buttermilk Creek, Cattaraugus Creek, and Lake Erie.
+As such, authorization from the U.S. Army Corps of Engineers to work in these areas is necessary (Senus 2006).
+On December 28, 2005, NYSDEC Region 9 concurred with the wetland delineation conducted in 2003 and concluded that there are a number of wetlands that in aggregate constitute an Article 24 state jurisdictional wetland (Ermer 2005).